Denise-E/ExpensesChatbot_BotService/README.md

 # ExpensesChatbot_BotService

-This service is tasked with the analysis of incoming messages to identify and extract expense details before persisting these details into the database.
+ExpensesChatbot_BotService is a Python-based backend service responsible for analyzing and interpreting incoming Telegram messages to identify, extract, and classify expense data.
+It leverages a pipeline of lightweight local language models orchestrated via LangChain and executed through Ollama to determine whether a message is information about an expense, extract relevant details (such as amount and description), categorize the expense, and store the results in a PostgreSQL database.
+It serves as the core processing engine of the ExpensesChatbot system, communicating with the ConnectorService through a REST API.

-ExpensesChatbot_BotService is responsible for analyzing incoming messages to identify and extract expense details, which are then stored in a database.
+### Related Repository

-It leverages a series of three lightweight AI models running locally through Ollama, built using LangChain and validated using Pydantic.
-The application is implemented in Python with Flask and integrates with a PostgreSQL database via SQLAlchemy.
+- [ExpensesChatbot_ConnectorService](https://github.com/Denise-E/ExpensesChatbot_ConnectorService): Handles Telegram interactions and forwards messages to this service for processing.

 ## ⚙️ Technologies Used